10 Ways to Manage Your Addiction Withdrawal Symptoms

 Drugs and alcohol change the chemical makeup of the brain, and regular use of mind-altering substances can cause dependence to form.
 Brain circuitry and chemistry will attempt to regulate as drugs and/or alcohol process out of the body after dependence has formed, and this causes withdrawal symptoms.
 The duration, intensity, and type of withdrawal symptoms will differ based on which drug was used, the method of abuse, the level of dependency, and if there are any co-occurring disorders present.

-Some substances, such as alcohol, benzodiazepines, and opioids, should never be stopped “cold turkey,” or suddenly, as withdrawal symptoms can be significant and even life-threatening.
-Therefore, withdrawal should be managed with the aid of a highly trained professional, Psychology Today publishes.
+Some substances, such as alcohol, benzodiazepines, and opioids, could be severely unpleasant, or even dangerous when stopped “cold turkey,” or suddenly, as withdrawal symptoms can be significant and even life-threatening.
+In these instances, withdrawal should be managed with the aid of medical detox and trained treatment professionals.

 Side effects of drug withdrawal may include insomnia, depression, irritability, nausea, vomiting, diarrhea, abdominal cramps, nightmares, muscle aches, back and joint pain, tremors, restlessness, cravings, depression, anxiety, agitation, seizures, irregular heart rate, high or low blood pressure, respiratory distress, sweating, fever, cold and clammy skin, dilated pupils, tingling in the extremities, mental confusion, short-term memory issues, trouble concentrating, paranoia, delirium, hallucinations, excitability, watery eyes, bouts of crying, runny nose, shakiness, suicidal thoughts, pain sensitivity, disorientation, muscle weakness, and appetite fluctuations.